Studiosity/grover/README.md

 ## Middleware
-Grover comes with a middleware that allows users to get a PDF view of any page on your site by appending .pdf to the URL.
+Grover comes with a middleware that allows users to get a PDF, PNG or JPEG view of any page on your site by appending .pdf, .png or .jpeg/.jpg to the URL.

 ### Middleware Setup
 **Non-Rails Rack apps**